 While coffee has a ton of benefits for your health, it does also have some downsides for those who guzzle on coffee.

-Let’s dive into the subject and see how many shots of espresso can kill you.
+Let’s dive into the subject and learn more about espresso shots caffeine.

 How Much Caffeine Is In A Shot Of Espresso?